 For instance, you can weave in a fresh angle or KPI - or let folks apply their talents in a different department or lateral function.
-That doesn’t just make the workday enjoyable but allows the worker to learn something new, broaden the skill-set and contribute to the company bottom-line in unique and novel ways.
+That doesn't just make the workday enjoyable but allows the worker to learn something new, broaden the skill-set and contribute to the company's bottom line is unique and novel ways.

-The mere act of challenging someone shows that deep down, you believe that they have it in them to achieve the goal and that in itself is enough appreciation.
+The mere act of challenging someone shows that you believe that they have it in them to achieve the goal and that in itself is enough appreciation.

-When employee appreciation and recognition come in the form of incentives and rewards, it adds an extra layer of zing to the equation and authenticity to the employee-employer premise and promise.
+When employee appreciation and recognition come from incentives and rewards, it adds an extra layer of zing to the equation and authenticity to the employee-employer premise and promise.

-There are some thumb rules to keep in mind when you plan to shower your workers with ovation and accolades in tangible form (incentives) like prizes and gifts.
+When you plan to shower your workers with ovations and accolades in tangible form (incentives) like prizes and gifts, there are some thumb rules to keep in mind when you plan to shower your workers with ovations and accolades.
 For one thing, make it ASAP before the vibe grows cold so that you can take advantage of the 'magic of the moment.
 Incentive delay, after all, is incentive denied.
 The other is to personalize it.

-Make sure the reward matches – at some level – to either the individual's exceptional talent and distinct personality or has a quirky connection with the task or project in question.
-This will tell them that you are aware (and greatly value) of their unique abilities and skills and have taken the trouble of stepping beyond the standard gift list to find something genuinely appropriate.
+Make sure the reward matches – at some level – the individual's exceptional talent and distinct personality or have a quirky connection with the task or project in question.
+This will tell them that you know (and greatly value) their unique abilities and skills and have taken the trouble of stepping beyond the standard gift list to find something genuinely appropriate.

 Finally, do make the gift or incentive commensurate with the occasion.
-A realty rockstar who has just sold a mansion in the country deserves more than a pizza voucher, and an Account Development Manager who has finally cracked a VIP category will expect more than a free haircut at the neighborhood salon.
+A realty rockstar who has just sold a mansion in the country deserves more than a pizza voucher.
+An Account Development Manager who has finally cracked a VIP category will expect more than a free haircut at the neighbourhood salon.
 Be involved enough to be tasteful, thoughtful, and meaningful when picking and choosing your rewards.

 Throwing pizza parties once in a while or giving out annual awards is fine, but it is not enough.
-It is essential to understand why appreciation is important in the workplace and carefully build and nurture a culture of appreciation.
+Understanding why appreciation is important in the workplace and carefully build and nurture a culture of appreciation is essential.

 A culture of appreciation is all about valuing employees as human beings and acknowledging their impact on the business.
 It is a workplace habit that must be enforced top-down by the leadership.

-Review your rewards policy frequently, keep it ‘real,’ be generous in dispensing praises and plaudits - and you could be pleasantly surprised at the significant shifts your small gestures of appreciation are ushering at work.
+Review your rewards policy frequently, keep it ‘real,’ be generous in dispensing praises, and plaudits. you could be pleasantly surprised at the significant shifts your small gestures of appreciation are ushering at work.

-Understanding why appreciation is important in the workplace and taking timely and appropriate measures can go a long way in building a successful organization.
+Understanding why appreciation is important and taking timely and appropriate measures to show employees appreciation in the workplace can go a long way in building a successful organization.